bounchun/bounchun/README.md

 ## ⚡ About Me

-💻 Building end-to-end applications, from backend logic and databases to user-facing interfaces
+🛠️ Building end-to-end applications, from backend logic and databases to user-facing interfaces

-🧠 Developing machine learning and AI integration in practical software projects
+🤖 Developing machine learning and AI integration in practical software projects

-🌐 Connecting software with networks, security, cloud infrastructure, and connected devices
+🛡️ Strengthening skills in networking, cybersecurity, and cloud technologies

-⚙️ Turning ideas into working prototypes using code, APIs, databases, Raspberry Pi and IoT hardware
+🔌 Prototyping real-world systems with Raspberry Pi, APIs, sensors, and IoT technologies

 ## 🚀 Selected Work